tylerharter/cs301-projects/fall19/p10/stage1.md

  of the DataFrame, and the values of the returned Series contain the minimum values.
 If you run `df.idxmin()` on a DataFrame, the returned values contain indexes from the DataFrame.

+*Hint 3*: if you get an error message about dtypes when running idxmin, make sure your DataFrame contains only floats (use `df.astype(float)` if necessary).

 #### Question 20: How far is each country in Australia to it's furthest neighbor?